 - Student code of conduct and information for crime victims,

-- Consequences for violation of any of the policies listed on these pages.
+- Procedures and consequences for violation of any of the policies listed on these pages.

 CAMPUS SECURITY AND SAFETY

-Visit the Security and Safety website.
-This site contains the "Annual Security Information Report" and information on emergency closings, safety alerts, and daily security logs.
+Visit https://www.bucks.edu/resources/security/.
+This site contains the "Annual Security Report" and information on emergency closings, safety alerts, and daily security logs.